hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/README.md

 There are roughly ~350,640 files used as inputs to this workflow that will take up at least 70,000 GBs worth of storage space.
 Because of these file sizes, this workflow was developed using High Processing Computer (HPC) systems.
 To save on storage space, a three year subset of these data was downloaded to the USGS HPC system, Hovenweep.
 The workflow in this repository is currently set up to run on this temporal subset of data (2011, 2012, and 2013) but can be modified to include a larger time scale.

-The hourly to monthly summarization portion of this workflow is in need of a module called Netcdf Operator (NCO).
-The aggregation portion of this workflow requires a python environment yml file to be installed.
+The temporal aggregation portion of this workflow requires a module called Netcdf Operator (NCO).
+The spatial aggregation portion of this workflow requires a python environment yml file to be installed.

 <a id="Hourly to Monthly"></a>
-<h3>Hourly to Monthly Summaries</h3>
+<h3>Temporal Aggregation</h3>

 The WRF-Hydro modeling application outputs LDASOUT, CHRTOUT, GWOUT and the CONUS404-BA forcing variable subset LDASIN are summarized from hourly to mothly time steps.
 There is 1 shell script for each variable to be processed, with each one utilizing the NCO module.
+The [01_Temporal_Aggregation](01_Temporal_Aggregation/) folder contains a README document with instructions for using NCO and running these scripts on the USGS HPC Hovenweep system.
+Each shell script can be run using the srun command for a single year, or each they can be called from within a slurm file to run multiple years at once.

 <a id="Aggregations"></a>
-<h3>Aggregating to HUC12s</h3>
+<h3>Spatial Aggregation</h3>

-These scripts need the correct environment installed, found in the yml file titled wrfhydro_huc12_agg.
-There is a python aggregation script for each data type: 1-Dimensional and 2-Dimensional.
+These scripts need the correct environment installed, found in the conda environment file titled [wrfhydro_huc12_agg.yml](02_Spatial_Aggregation/wrfhydro_huc12_agg.yml).
+Instructions for installing the environment can be found in the README documentation in the [02_Spatial_Aggregation](02_Spatial_Aggregation/) folder.
+There is a python aggregation script for each data type: [1-Dimensional](02_Spatial_Aggregation/01_2D_spatial_aggregation.ipynb) and [2-Dimensional](02_Spatial_Aggregation/02_1D_spatial_aggregation.ipynb).
 Due to the differing dimensions of the data, different spatial datasets are used.
 The 2-Dimensional data is aggregated using a 1000 m grid raster while the 1-Dimensional data is aggregated with a crosswalk table that contains spatial data for each HUC ID.
 Spatial aggregations are done using the [flox](https://flox.readthedocs.io/en/latest/aggregations.html) python package.
-The functions that utilize this package can be found in the usgs_common.py python script.
+The functions that utilize this package can be found in the [usgs_common.py](02_Spatial_Aggregation/usgs_common.py) python script.

 <a id="Merge"></a>
 <h3>Merge 1D & 2D datasets</h3>

 Once the aggregations are complete, the 1D and 2D outputs will need to be merged together into 1 netcdf using the [xarray](https://docs.xarray.dev/en/stable/generated/xarray.merge.html) python package.
-This script also plots the different variables to see what the range of values looks like.
+This process also plots the different variables to see what the range of values looks like.
+This process includes 1 jupyter notebook titled [03_Merge_1D_and_2D_files.ipynb](02_Spatial_Aggregation/03_Merge_1D_and_2D_files.ipynb) that can be can be found within the [02_Spatial_Aggregation](02_Spatial_Aggregation/) folder.
+This script uses the same environment requirements that are installed in the spatial aggregation portion of this workflow.

 <a id="Format"></a>
 <h3>Format final outputs</h3>

-The merged file is put through formatting techniques.
+This process ensures the merged file is put through formatting techniques.
 Variable names are clarified, character HUCID's are added, and data types are modified.
 A 'yrmo' variable is added to provide an efficient way for R users to access the final datasets.
+This process includes 1 jupyter notebook titled [04_Finalize.ipynb](02_Spatial_Aggregation/04_Finalize.ipynb) and can be found int the [02_Spatial_Aggregation](02_Spatial_Aggregation/) folder.
+This script uses the same environment requirements that are installed in for the spatial aggregation portion of this workflow.